shubhammlondhe2005/python/README.md

 │   └── projects/
 │
 ├── Computer_Vision/
-│
 ├── NLP/
-│
 ├── Generative_AI/
-│
 └── AI_Projects/
 ```

-> The current repository contains the NumPy, Pandas, and Matplotlib sections; the remaining sections will be added progressively as I learn and implement them.
+> The current repository contains the NumPy, Pandas, and Matplotlib sections.
+New sections will be added progressively as I learn and implement them.

 ---